what does orp stand for

-An ORP sensor measures the redox state of a solution.
+An ORP sensor checks the redox state of a solution.
 ORP stands for oxidation reduction potential orp.
-Here is a detailed introduction:
+Here is a clear introduction:

 how does an orp sensor work?